 When invited to a barbecue, offer to bring a couple of side dishes that you can enjoy and share with others.
 You can prepare a colorful salad or quinoa crunch for a side-dish that won’t last long!

 If you really want to treat your friends, here’s a fantastic summer dish for you.
-This salmon salad surprise contains every single Foundation Supplement listed in the Save Our Bones Program.
+This salmon salad surprise contains every single Foundation Supplement listed in the Osteoporosis Reversal Program.
 While the other guests may be less excited than you are about its bone-strengthening aspects, they will love its delicious flavor!

 5. Swap Beef For Fish